OUTREACH

 Invasive Species Removal

-Students in Jacob Barney’s Biological Invasions course visited the Turfgrass Research Center, where they helped remove invasive plants growing on the property.
-The students learn that the first step for native ecosystem restoration is often removal of non-species that compete for precious resources.
+Students in Dr. Jacob Barney’s “Biological Invasions” course visited the Turfgrass Research Center, where they helped remove invasive plants growing on the property.
+They learned that the first step in native ecosystem restoration is often the removal of non-native species that compete for precious resources.